 This is ok.
 You don’t have to constantly seek physical contact to have a good relationship.

 However – putting your arm around your loved one or holding hands can be a great way of connecting when you’re too tired to talk.

 It’s also a wonderful way of showing love and affection and it simultaneously offers an easy, undramatic way of initiating sex, should you feel in the mood.
 This can be a great way to ensure sex after marriage (or a long time living together), doesn’t fall to the wayside.
 For more tips on physical closeness, read my blog post on how to improve non-verbal communication in your relationship.

-Next time you’re doing a Netflix marathon session, you might want to try getting close to one another.
+Next time you’re engaging in a Netflix marathon session, you might want to try getting close to one another.
 It doesn’t have to be fancy, sexy or spontaneous – it just has to happen.

 Relationships can go stale over time which is why it’s important to keep remembering to turn towards each other.

 This can be done in lots of ways: